 In Laurium, about a 10-minute walk from the historic downtown of Calumet, is the aptly named Laurium Manor Inn.
 The Greek Revival, Edwardian-era home, built for a copper baron, has been a 10-room inn since the late 1980s.
 Rooms start at $99 and include a good breakfast and friendly staff.

 The Eagle Harbor Inn is located as its name suggests in Eagle Harbor.
 A small roadside motel with clean rooms and newly renovated bathrooms, it’s attached to a restaurant also of the same name (see below).
 Neither breakfast nor dinner are included with rooms, which are $82.

 This part of the Upper Peninsula may be the land of pasties, but it’s actually possible to dine out and not consume a pasty.
-For coffee or a quick lunch, Calumet’s Café Rosetta is a big city-style coffeehouse with somewhat limited hours (closed Sundays, even in the summer).
+For coffee or a quick lunch, Calumet’s Café Rose big-city-style coffeehouse with somewhat limited hours (closed Sundays, even in the summer).